 - For broadcast and groupcast, PC5 DRX configuration when the UE is "not served by E-UTRA" and "not served by NR".

 Editor's note: The PC5 DRX configuration will be determined by RAN WGs.
 Its detail (e.g. mapping information for PC5 DRX parameters) and the reference to RAN specification will be added when defined in RAN WGs.

-Editor's note: For unicast when the UE is "not served by E-UTRA" and "not served by NR", whether the provisioned PC5 DRX configuration is needed is pending on RAN WG2 decision.

 7) Validity timer indicating the expiration time of the V2X Policy/Parameter.